jh10z/Concurrent-Programming-CSC3021-Assignment3-Competition-2022-23/GraphProcessing/README.md

 Graph data sets are available from http://www.eeecs.qub.ac.uk/~H.Vandierendonck/CSC3021/graphs/.
 These are specified in the file format described in the assignment brief.

-The programs can be called using one of two drivers: DriverA2.java (for DOMjudge submissions for the second assignment) and DriverA3.java (for DOMjudge submissions for the third assignment).
-These drivers require command-line arguments to specify what to do (the problem: PageRank or Connected Components; the graph data structure; number of threads to use).
+The programs can be called using a driver program called Driver.java.
+This driver requires command-line arguments to specify what to do (the problem: PageRank or Connected Components; the graph data structure; number of threads to use).

 Command line arguments are easily specified when running the programs on the command line.
 For those with a UNIX-like setup, there is also a Makefile to compile the programs and to create a ZIP file for submission on the DOMjudge server.